 It’s hard to argue Cuba would have been better off had it remained dominated by the US.
 It might well have resembled Mexico with its cartels or Puerto Rica with its wealth disparity, both of which can blame the United States as being the source of much of their problems.

 Yet it is equally irrational to argue that Castro himself, through sheer force of personality and goodness, did much beyond secure Cuba from the United States.

 Cuba’s vaunted education system may soon be tested in the coming years through trade and foreign competition, which Cuba has largely been shielded from.
 Its health-care system may only be effective so long as Castro’s iron will to invest in it influences state policy.
 Meanwhile, the social cracks that must exist doubtless wait for their day to emerge: between rich and poor, African descent and European descent, between Castro’s supporters and his inevitable detractors.
 His commitment to stagnation in his later years will surely have a price to be paid now that he is safely dead.

 His foreign wars were stark failures, merely a man desperate for legacy getting other people’s kids killed in wars Cuba neither needed nor benefited from.
 These, more than anything else, should be the darkest marks on his record.

 Propaganda aside, Castro deserves a grade of average, for on balance his securing Cuba from America is negated by his African adventures and lack of political imagination in his later life.
 He was, in the end, just another caudillo strongman, whose long shadow must now be overcome.

-This article originally appeared at Geopolitics Made Super, November 30, 2016.
+This story originally appeared at Geopolitics Made Super, November 30, 2016.